NicholasSebastian/Handal-Cargo/README.md

 ## NOTES

-If getting errors saying that the module 'crypto' cannot be found, add the following snippet:
+If you're getting errors saying that the module 'crypto' cannot be found, add the following snippet:

 ```json
 fallback: {